gopinathsjsu/team-project-4thepeople/README.md

 7. User can view his bookings on view bookings tab.
 8. User can edit or delete his bookings.

-Employee Dashboard
+### Employee Dashboard

-1. Employee dashboard enables the employees to delete or edit a booking
-2. Employee can also add rooms
+Through Hotel Dashboard, hotel employees can Edit, Create, Update or Delete Operations on Rooms, Users and Bookings.
+Hotel Dashboard Also gives you an overview on all room booking data and hotel performance.

+#### Demo Screenshots of application can be found at - https://github.com/gopinathsjsu/team-project-4thepeople/tree/main/demo_screenshots

 ## Architecture Diagram